ThinkMarkets Review 2022

-Note, due to EU regulations, the maximum leverage available to traders from Europe is 1:30.
+Note, due to regulations, the maximum leverage available to traders from Europe, the UK and Australia is 1:30.

-ThinkMarkets offer a full-service mobile app available to download to iOS and Android devices.
+ThinkMarkets offer a full-service mobile app called ThinkTrader, which is available to download for iOS and Android devices.
 Previously Trade Interceptor, ThinkMarkets has enhanced the platform to provide a superior mobile trading experience.
 The app has since been rated five stars by over 15,000 users.

 The award-winning mobile program offers thousands of markets, in-app chat support, plus a breadth of analysis tools and technical indicators.

 Funding your account is available via several deposit methods (which may vary depending on the client’s country of residence and the ThinkMarkets entity):

 - Bank transfer – available currencies: AUD, GBP, EUR, CHF, USD.
-Processing time: 1 – 3 days
+Estimated processing time: 1 – 3 business days

 - Credit & debit card – available currencies: AUD, GBP, EUR, CHF, USD.
-Processing time: instant
+Estimated processing time: instant

 - Skrill – available currencies: AUD, GBP, EUR, CHF, USD.
-Processing time: up to 10 minutes
+Estimated processing time: up to 10 minutes

-- Neteller – available currencies: AUD, GBP, USD, JPY.
-Processing time: up to 10 minutes
+- Neteller – available currencies: AUD, GBP, USD, JPY, EUR.
+Estimated processing time: up to 10 minutes

 For security reasons, the withdrawal and deposit method must be the same.
 Withdrawals are normally processed within 24 hours but may take up to seven working days.
-For withdrawals via bank transfer, the minimum withdrawal amount is £100.
+For withdrawals via bank transfer, the minimum withdrawal amount is $/£100.
 There are no deposit or withdrawal fees at ThinkMarkets.

-ThinkMarkets offers a demo account with £50,000 in practice cash.
+ThinkMarkets offers a demo account with $/£25,000 in practice cash.
 Users can refine strategies and test the MT4, MT5, and ThinkTrader platforms while getting familiar with the available instruments.
-Although the demo account is unlimited, it will expire if unused for more than 30 days.

 Welcome Bonus & Promotions